berrgrayson/umuziki/README.md

   - Play, pause, skip, and rewind music tracks seamlessly.

 - **Playlist Management**
   - Create, edit, and organize your favorite tracks into playlists.

+- **Search Functionality**
+  - Quickly find music with any text related in your local library.

 ---